DiamondMVC/Diamond/README.md

 * Models are optional
 * Models can be passed around in view rendering

+## Features - Other

+* Cross-platform
+* Transactions & Shapshot-types
+* Object-relational-mapping

 ## FAQ

 ### What is Diamond?

-Diamond is a powerful cross-platform full-fletch MVC / Template Framework written in The D Programming language.
+Diamond is a powerful cross-platform full-stack MVC / Template Framework written in The D Programming language.

 ### What does Diamond depend on?